Best 40 UX/UI Books Free & Paid Versions

 All about how to make a clickable useful representation of future features of the product, brilliant explanations of users and their tasks, participatory design and involving users.

-Now let’s check books to learn graphic design.
+Now, let’s check books to learn graphic design.
 Starting a career as a designer you should be ready to read, observe and absorb a lot.
 Not only the professional literature boosts your skills.
 A designer is mainly a person that can communicate and create a live connection between users and technical side of a product.
 Do not neglect fiction as it can train your imagination and raise conversational skills.
 But here they are, the essentials that could make you blush if somebody asked “Have you read this one?”
-So if you have not read them yet, here are some UX books to read in 2019.
+So if you have not read them yet, here are some best UI UX design books to read in 2020.

 11. A Designer’s Art by Paul Rand.